A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 given by ``stacking''.
 Stacking is a circuit algebra operation realised by the wiring diagram in Figure~\ref{WD for stacking}.
 This product is associative because wiring diagram composition is associative.
 The multiplicative unit is the empty arrow diagram (with no arrows) in $\arrows(\uparrow_n)$.

-The following fact is established in \cite[Section 3.2]{BND:WKO2}: \begin{prop} The stacking product and arrow diagram coproduct make $\arrows(\uparrow_n)$ into a Hopf algebra, and, by the Milnor-Moore theorem, $\arrows(\uparrow_n)$ is isomorphic to the universal enveloping algebra over its primitive elements. \end{prop}
+The following fact is established in \cite[Section 3.2]{BND:WKO2}: \begin{prop} The stacking product and arrow diagram coproduct make $\arrows(\uparrow_n)$ into a Hopf algebra, and, by the Milnor--Moore theorem \cite{MR174052}, $\arrows(\uparrow_n)$ is isomorphic to the completed universal enveloping algebra over its primitive elements. \end{prop}

 Note that arrow diagrams on an arbitrary skeleton do not assemble into a Hopf algebra.
-However, the following Lemma is a straightforward application of the VI relation:
+However, the following lemma is a straightforward application of the $\textnormal{VI}$ relation:

 \begin{lemma} \cite[Lemma 4.7]{BND:WKO2} There is a canonical isomorphism of vector spaces Therefore, the Hopf algebra structure on $\arrows(\uparrow_2)$ can be pulled back along this isomorphism to give a Hopf algebra structure on $\arrows(\vertex).$ \end{lemma}